VoxeLibre/VoxeLibre/releasenotes/0_85-the_fire_and_stone_release.md

 * Pumpkin group – by rudzik8
 * Fixed /clear being unclear and dangerous – by Herowl
 * Fixed players sometimes being stuck dead even on relog – by Eliy21
+* Restricted access to the village builder tool to server privs - by Eliy21
+* Fixed horse equipment drops - by Bakawun

 ### Special thanks
 * For extensive testing – to Michieal